WonJayne/mc_dagprop/README.md

 written in C++ with Python bindings via **pybind11**.
 It allows you to model timing networks
 (timetables, precedence graphs, etc.) and inject user-defined delay distributions on edges.

+Under the hood, we leverage the high-performance [utl::random module](https://github.com/DmitriBogdanov/UTL/blob/master/docs/module_random.md)
+for all pseudo-random number generation—offering better speed and quality than the standard library.

 ---

 ## Features